Location / Phone / Hours:

 Almost Uncirculated (AU): A coin with mint luster, no significant scratches or rim dings, and only the slightest signs of circulation.
 Some breaks in the mint luster will be evident in the open fields of the coin.

-Gold Ask: $2337.69 as of April 28, 2024
+Gold Ask: $2657.52 as of October 12, 2024

 Our Sell Prices